 Attacks by province

-- On January 3, 2022, an Iraqi police post was attacked in the Rashad region, about 40 km southwest of Kirkuk.
-One policeman was killed and another was wounded.
-A patrol arriving on the scene was attacked by gunfire.
-Two vehicles were damaged.
+- On January 8, 2022, an Iraqi police post was targeted by gunfire in the Riyad region, about 50 km southwest of Kirkuk.
+One policeman was killed.

 Salah al-Din Province

-- The Iraqi security forces detained an ISIS operative in charge of suicide bombers and IEDs in the Baghdad region (Al-Sumaria, December 31, 2021).
+- The Iraqi security forces detained an ISIS operative in charge of ISIS’s logistical and financial support in the province (Al-Sumaria, January 7, 2022).

 Summary of ISIS’s activity in the various provinces